Rubr1c/discord-ai-sdk/docs/08-migration-guide.md

 });
 ```

-The `AIEngine` default also composes these groups when you do not supply a registry.
+The `AIEngine` default now registers a minimal set by default (channels, roles, and selected member/message tools) to reduce model distraction.
+Supply your own `ToolRegistry` if you need more.

 ## Tool shape: ToolFactory with object params